note3crafter/PocketMine-NL_Editon/README.md

+# Outdatet Pmmp have a new Version use this

 # NoteLand

 Warning i give not Support for this PmmP version!
 This version have Bugs i have it testing on my Server!